wired87/graph_visualizer/README.md

 # graph_visualizer
-Toolbox for visualisations of Graphs
+Toolbox for visualisations of nxGraph(s)